Do You Need an Environmental Whistleblower Lawyer?

-Under these laws a retaliation complaint must be filed with the Occupational Safety and Health Administration (OSHA) within 30 days of the date on which the discriminatory action was made and communicated to the employee.
+Under these laws employees must file retaliation complaints with OSHA within 30 days of the date on which the discriminatory action was made and communicated to the employee.

 What activity is protected?

-1. Complaining that a sewerage system was not in compliance with the Clear Water Act’s user charge provisions;
+- Complaining that a sewage system was not in compliance with the Clear Water Act;

-3. Raising concerns about the risks posed by the deposit of radioactive waste into a tank waste remediation system;
+- Raising concerns about the risks posed by practices for disposing of radioactive waste;

-To prevail under any of the environmental statues for unlawful discrimination, an employee must establish a prima facie case by showing that:
+To prevail under an environmental statute for unlawful discrimination, an employee generally must show that:

-2. The employer knew of the protected activity;
+- The employer knew of this protected activity;

-3. The employee was subjected to adverse action by the employer; and
+- The employee suffered an adverse action by the employer; and

 What retaliatory acts are prohibited under federal environmental laws?